JPry/choir-guides/_feasts/presentation-of-our-lord.md

 ---
-title: Presentation of Our Lord Jesus Christ
+title: Presentation (Meeting) of Our Lord Jesus Christ
 when: February 2nd

 # Orthros
 god_is_the_lord: 1
-apolytikion:
-    - Apolytikion of the Presentation of Christ - Tone 1
+festal_apolytikion: Apolytikion of the Presentation of Christ - Tone 1
-    - Glory/Apolytikion of the Presentation of Christ - Tone 1
-    - Both Now/Apolytikion of the Presentation of Christ - Tone 1

 kathismata: Presentation of Christ
 evlogetaria: Anti-Polyeleos - Tone 1